Best Low Commission Realtors (2024 Update)

 100+ major US markets

-Who should use: Redfin is worth considering if you live in a higher population area with a lot of buyer demand, your house is updated and in good condition, and there aren’t any tricky circumstances surrounding your sale.
-If you find a Redfin agent you like and are comfortable with their approach to service and support, it’s a totally viable option.
+Who should use: Redfin is worth considering if you live in a higher population area with a lot of buyer demand, your house is updated and in good condition, and there aren't any tricky circumstances surrounding your home's sale price already.
+If you find a Redfin agent you like and are comfortable with their approach to service and support, it's a totally viable option.
 But most people can find better value and savings with other low-commission companies.

 3. Ideal Agent